BayronDavid/JP2-Viewer-Server/README.md

-# JP200 WEB VIEWER - SERVER
+# JPG2000 Web Viewer - Server

 ## Description

-This project provides an API for image processing using the FastAPI framework.
-It is designed to be run within a containerized development environment to ensure consistent development and deployment workflows.
+This application serves as a web-based viewer for JPG2000 images, utilizing the FastAPI framework to provide backend services.
+The system facilitates the uploading and processing of JPG2000 images, dynamically generating Deep Zoom Images (DZI) to enable efficient, high-quality viewing experiences on the web.
+Designed with a focus on performance and scalability, the API ensures a seamless integration with front-end applications, providing a robust solution for managing and displaying high-resolution images in various web environments.

 ## Getting Started